Emergency Action Plans, Site Mitigation, and Evacuation

 | Collapse | Barricades, inspections, exclusion zones | Missing worker, instability, rescue need |

-Evacuation is appropriate when remaining in place creates greater danger, such as fire, explosion potential, collapse risk, toxic release, or violence.
-Shelter-in-place may be better for tornado warnings, some external chemical releases, or civil disturbance outside the site.
-The EAP should state who makes the decision and how workers are told.
+Evacuation is appropriate when remaining in place creates greater danger — fire, explosion potential, structural collapse, toxic release, or violence.
+Shelter-in-place may be safer for tornado warnings, certain off-site chemical releases that would expose workers if they went outdoors, or civil disturbance beyond the perimeter.
+The EAP must state who makes the decision and how workers are notified, because the wrong choice (sending workers outdoors into a passing chlorine plume, for example) can be fatal.

-Accountability must be practical.
-Roll calls, badge scans, crew rosters, or foreman headcounts can work if they are current and practiced.
-Missing-person information should go to incident command.
-Untrained workers should not reenter trenches, confined spaces, fire areas, energized zones, or unknown atmospheres.
+Accountability must be practical and current.
+Roll calls, badge scans, crew rosters, or foreman headcounts work only if they reflect today's workforce and are practiced.
+Missing-person information goes to incident command, not to a supervisor's truck.
+Untrained workers must never reenter trenches, confined spaces, fire areas, energized zones, or unknown atmospheres to search for missing coworkers — that is how a one-victim event becomes a multiple-fatality event.

 CHST Field Check

-A CHST should walk evacuation routes, check muster areas, verify gate access, test communication methods when allowed, and ask workers where they go during an alarm.
+A CHST should walk evacuation routes, inspect muster areas, verify gate access for responders, test communication methods when permitted, and ask line workers where they go when the alarm sounds.
 The plan is weak if it depends on one person remembering everything.
-Strong planning gives workers simple actions and gives supervisors clear decision points.

-During a drill, a subcontractor crew reports to an outdated muster area.
+During a drill, a subcontractor crew reports to an outdated muster area that was relocated when new fencing went up.
 What is the best corrective action?

-Which condition most clearly requires evacuation and emergency services rather than site mitigation?
+Which condition most clearly requires evacuation and public emergency services rather than site mitigation?

-What is the main purpose of emergency accountability?
+What is the primary purpose of emergency accountability after an evacuation?